-You can’t go wrong with a big bowl of pasta with roasted cherry tomatoes.
+You can’t go wrong with a big bowl of pesto pasta with roasted cherry tomatoes.
 This recipe uses roasted garlic pesto which is creamy, tasty and naturally vegan.
-The cherry tomatoes are blistered and intensely flavorful too.
+The cherry tomatoes are blistered and intensely flavorful.
 You’ll be hooked on this simple vegetarian pasta dinner.
 Best served with a glass of wine!

 We can not stop eating this summery spaghetti!
 We are pasta addicts at the best of time but this has gotten ridiculous.
 I am adding cherry tomatoes by the bucketload to every Ocado order, and blistering them like there is no tomorrow.

-They just go really, really sweet, and kind of sticky, and even jammy.
-With some crisp smoky tasting bits.
+They go really, really sweet, and kind of sticky, and even jammy.
+With some crisp smoky tasting charred bits.

 The flavor is seriously intense, and I didn’t even use particularly amazing cherry tomatoes.
 These are just Waitrose Essentials brand.
 (OK, Waitrose Essentials isn’t the worst, but what I mean is that they aren’t organic / expensive / home grown and yet they taste incredible.)